aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/environment-configuration/_index.md

 The setting of environment configuration is used for various purposes.
 For example, when you develop an application, you will definitely demand some configuration that can range from runtime service or handle any web requests from the application to injecting custom themes.

-The [Aspose.Svg.Services](https://apireference.aspose.com/svg/net/aspose.svg.services) namespace contains a set of interfaces for separated services implementations.
-In this article, we consider different types of environment configurations services such as **User Agent Service**, **Runtime Service**, and **Network Service**.
-Aspose.SVG for .NET provides the [Configuration](https://apireference.aspose.com/svg/net/aspose.svg/configuration) class that  can be used for the setting of the environment where the application is running.
+The [Aspose.Svg.Services](https://apireference.aspose.com/svg/net/aspose.svg.services) namespace contains a set of interfaces for separated services implementations.This article considers different types of environment configuration services such as **User Agent Service**, **Runtime Service**, and **Network Service**.
+Aspose.SVG for .NET provides the [Configuration](https://apireference.aspose.com/svg/net/aspose.svg/configuration) class that  can be used to set the environment where the application is running.

 {{% alert color="primary" %}}
 You can download the complete examples and data files from [**GitHub**](https://github.com/aspose-svg/Aspose.SVG-Documentation).
 You find out about downloading from GitHub and running examples from the [**How to Run the Examples**](http://docs.aspose.com/svg/net/how-to-run-the-tests) section.